chanicpanic/reference/source/abilities.rst

 advantage.
 Using Special Abilities, those beyond the Base Abilities that all players have, your Chanic Panic experience will be greatly expanded.

-You can download ability cards here for convenience.

 Playing with Abilities
 **********************